 Below are questions that patients often ask us after first learning of a diagnosis.
 Cancer care is different for each individual and these questions are meant as a guide to help you.

 Why was I referred to the Oncology and Hematology clinic?

 Patients are traditionally referred because of abnormal findings in their lab values, imaging, and/or physical exams.
 Only a small percentage of patients that are referred have cancer, and these patients have been advised that is the reason for referral prior to the referral being placed.
-Only a small percentage of patients who are referred have cancer, and these patients have been informed of the initial diagnosis prior to the referral being placed.
 If you are unclear why the referral was placed, we suggest reaching out to the referring provider’s office for clarification.
 It may be helpful to call, send a MyChart message, or make an appointment with the referring provider.
 This will help you maximize your time during your initial consultation.

 What should I expect at my first visit?

 When scheduling your first visit at The Polyclinic Oncology and Hematology Clinic, give yourself a little extra time before and after the appointment.
 Arrive 15 minutes before the scheduled start time to check in, plan for 30 to 60 minutes with your provider, and allow up to 30 minutes after the appointment in case other diagnostics (such as labs) are recommended.
 Please bring your insurance card to your first appointment - even if you are an established Polyclinic patient.
 If you would like additional support or have anxiety surrounding the visit, it may be helpful to bring a friend or loved one.